-Pope Francis announced fathers in Vatican will get three days of paternity leave with full pay.
+Pope Francis announced fathers in the Vatican will get three days of paternity leave with full pay.

 Swiss guards, for instance, who act as Vatican’s military and protect the Pope, are the few residents who may have children.

-Under the policy, mothers were already entitled to six months’ maternity leave at full pay, which they can extend by another six months at half-pay.
+Under the policy, mothers were already entitled to six months of maternity leave at full pay, which they can extend by another six months at half pay.
 Parents who adopt a child are entitled to a similar benefit.